 In this article, we’ll take a look at what each type is, how they work, and which one will be better for your home.

 There are two different types of solar energies (photovoltaic and thermal) that can be produced from solar panels.
 The contrast between photovoltaic and thermal technology is that they use different parts of sunlight to power your home.
 These come from the different types of panels that can be installed.

-When it comes to creating the solar energy, there are two types of panels that you can install on your home.
-Monocrystalline and polycrystalline solar cells use the sun’s power in different ways, but each has their advantages over one another.
+When it comes to creating solar energy, there are two types of panels that you can install in your home.
+Monocrystalline and polycrystalline solar cells use the sun’s power in different ways, but each has its advantages over one other.

 Polycrystalline is what you’ll typically find on residential roofs while monocrystalline ones can be seen more often at big installations like schools or factories.

 Below we have outlined monocrystalline vs polycrystalline – how the panels differ, including factors such as their cost, performance, and size.

 Monocrystalline solar panels are a single-crystal form of silicon and can be identified by their black color.